jtv/libpqxx/include/pqxx/doc/datatypes.md

 -------------------------

 This part is the most work.
-You can skip it for types that are always null, but those will be rare.
+You can skip it for types that are always null, but of course those are extremely rare.

 The APIs for doing this are designed to avoid, where opssible, the need to allocate memory on the free store (a.k.a. "the heap").
 In other words, the API